Neural Video Fields Editing: Method

 In this section, we discuss how to build a Neural Video Field (NVF) to achieve editing in a memory-efficient manner.
 We first introduce the structure of NVF, then showcase the process of video fitting, field editing, and inference.

-\textbf{Model structure.} NVP \cite{NVP} validates that the explicit-implicit hybrid structures benefit fitting speed and accuracy.
+\textbf{Model structure.} As previous works \cite{NVP, eg3d} have validated that the explicit-implicit hybrid structures benefit fitting speed and accuracy.
 We thus build a hybrid model to represent video signals.
 As shown in the left part of \cref{totnet}, our explicit module contains tri-plane and sparse grids.
 The former is three feature maps designed to record video features and the latter is a set of parameter grids sparsely distributed across the $x-y-t$ coordinate system of the video.
 Both of them are trainable parameters, denoted as $\boldsymbol{\theta}_{ex}$.
 Given a spatio-temporal coordinate $(x, y, t)$, we extract features from its neighbor grids and tri-plane, represented as the white cube in \cref{totnet}.
 Our implicit part is an MLP that decodes the aggregated features into a pixel value, whose parameters are $\boldsymbol{\theta}_{im}$.
-We update $\widetilde{\boldsymbol{\theta}} = \left \{ \boldsymbol{\theta}_{im}, \boldsymbol{\theta}_{ex} \right \}$ to fit a video $\textbf{V}$ and achieve editing effects.
+We update $\widetilde{\boldsymbol{\theta}} = \left \{ \boldsymbol{\theta}_{im}, \boldsymbol{\theta}_{ex} \right \}$ to fit a video $\textbf{V}$ and then achieve editing effects.

 \textbf{Video fitting stage.} In each iteration, we randomly sample a batch of pixels from $\textbf{V}$, denoted as $\textbf{V}[\boldsymbol{\psi}]$, and their spatio-temporal coordinates set $\boldsymbol{\psi}$. $\textbf{V}[\boldsymbol{\psi}]$ are considered as the Ground Truths (GTs) and $\boldsymbol{\psi}$ serves as the input for NVF, based on which NVF predicts pixel values.
 We enforce its output to be similar to GT, expressed as: